5 min read

 For more information about visiting Athens Scuba Park, check their official website or call ahead to confirm schedules and reserve courses.

-Use the map to plan your route to Athens and consider exploring nearby attractions like the Texas Freshwater Fisheries Center—every stop adds to a full East Texas adventure.
+Use the map to plan your route to Athens and consider exploring nearby attractions like the Texas Freshwater Fisheries Center.

 Where: 500 N Murchison St, Athens, TX 75751